 Ahhh, autumn.
 The season of mulled wine, pumpkin patches, and day trips on roads lined with vibrant oranges, yellows, and burgundies.
-It’s the perfect time to find inspiration in the rich jewel tones of the season and use them in your social media posts!
+Fall color palettes come in a variety of rich shades and tones.
+It’s the perfect time to find inspiration in fall colors and use them to warm up your designs.

-As an added bonus, all hex codes are included from each fall color palette, and listed from top to bottom!
+As an added bonus, all hex codes are included in each fall color palette, and listed from top to bottom!

 Red fall color palettes